What Is PCI?

 Understanding PCI SSC Security Standards

-Established in September 2006, the PCI Security Standards Council (SSC) created comprehensive standards along with supporting materials to develop the framework, tools, and measurements for businesses to use to ensure security for consumers using cards as payment.
-These tools and resources, which are available to all businesses in the United States, are as follows:
+Established in September 2006, the PCI Security Standards Council (SSC) created comprehensive standards and supporting materials to develop the framework, tools, and measurements for businesses to ensure security for consumers using cards as payment.
+These tools and resources, which are available to all companies in the United States, are as follows:

 - Self-Assessment: Questionnaires that are used to help determine whether a business is PCI compliant.